FRACerqueira/PipeAndFilter/docs/apis/pipefiltercore.eventpipe-1.md

 ### <a id="methods-removesavedvalue"/>**RemoveSavedValue()**

-Remove a value associated with this pipe or task .
+Remove a value associated with this pipe or task.

 ```csharp
 public void RemoveSavedValue()